prysmaticlabs/documentation/website/docs/wallet/slashing-protection.md

 **Can I just wait 2 epochs instead of exporting/importing my slashing protection DB?**

-We strongly recommend exporting/importing your slashing protection DB.
+We strongly recommend exporting/importing your slashing protection DB instead of waiting.
 Waiting for 2 epochs reduces the probability that you'll be slashed because of your slashing protection database, while importing/exporting eliminates that possibility.

+TODO - audit

 **Why do some people recommend waiting instead of importing/exporting the slashing protection DB?**